chreble/docker-openresty/README.md

-Docker OpenResty for N3
+Dockerized OpenResty
 ===============

-Optimised and secured custom OpenResty build.
+Optimised and secured SSL-only OpenResty build.
+The configuration [follows best practices](https://github.com/h5bp/server-configs-nginx/) in performance and security.

-The following modules enabled:
+The following modules are enabled:

 - luajit
 - pcre-jit